104,731 Shares in Shell plc (NYSE:SHEL) Bought by National Bank of Canada FI

 Wall Street Analysts Forecast Growth

 Several equities analysts have issued reports on the stock.
-Credit Suisse Group assumed coverage on shares of Shell in a report on Thursday, June 9th.
-They set an “outperform” rating on the stock.
-Morgan Stanley increased their price objective on shares of Shell from GBX 2,570 ($31.49) to GBX 2,860 ($35.04) in a report on Wednesday, May 11th.
-UBS Group raised their price target on shares of Shell from GBX 2,450 ($30.02) to GBX 2,550 ($31.25) in a research note on Friday, May 6th.
-ING Group raised shares of Shell from a “hold” rating to a “buy” rating in a research note on Tuesday, July 12th.
-Finally, Royal Bank of Canada raised their price target on shares of Shell from GBX 3,100 ($37.99) to GBX 3,200 ($39.21) in a research note on Friday, July 29th.
+HSBC decreased their price objective on shares of Shell from GBX 2,700 ($33.08) to GBX 2,550 ($31.25) in a report on Wednesday, July 20th.
+Credit Suisse Group began coverage on shares of Shell in a research note on Thursday, June 9th.
+They issued an “outperform” rating on the stock.
+JPMorgan Chase & Co. raised their price target on shares of Shell from GBX 2,850 ($34.92) to GBX 3,000 ($36.76) in a research note on Friday, July 15th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Shell from GBX 2,551 ($31.26) to GBX 2,779 ($34.05) in a research note on Wednesday, July 6th.
+Finally, ING Group raised shares of Shell from a “hold” rating to a “buy” rating in a research note on Tuesday, July 12th.
 Six research analysts have rated the stock with a buy rating, According to MarketBeat, Shell has a consensus rating of “Buy” and a consensus price target of $2,134.13.

 Shell Price Performance